Ernest Brown (photographer): Edmonton (1904–1924)

 To accommodate his growing business, Brown constructed the Ernest Brown Block in 1912.
-The three-story brick building housed not only his studio, gallery, and picture framing businesses, but also apartments, offices, and various other businesses including a clothier and stationary store.
+The three-story brick building housed not only his studio, gallery, and picture framing businesses, but also apartments, offices, and various other businesses including a clothier and stationery store.

 Although Brown's photography business initially prospered, a global economic downturn and real estate market crash in Edmonton in 1914 significantly reduced demand for his services.
 The outbreak of the Great War further decreased demand, and he quickly fell behind on his taxes.
 A steady decrease in the demand for his historical postcards and views worsened his financial state.
 In December 1920, a forced public auction of materials from Brown's studio was held.
 Several months later he was evicted from his studio and in 1923 the Ernest Brown Block were seized by the City of Edmonton.

 Labour politics

 Brown's financial struggles influenced him politically, and he became heavily involved in labour politics throughout the late 1910s and 1920s.
 In 1920 and 1921, he was elected the president of the Edmonton section of the Dominion Labor Party (Alberta), known locally as the Independent Labour Party (ILP).
 Although not officially a socialist party, the ILP and its members advocated for the need to dismantle capitalist industries and return businesses to public ownership.
 Brown himself ardently championed for banks and insurance companies to be turned into government owned institutions, with foreclosed properties being used as housing for the poor or being transformed into worker owned industries.

 During the 1921 Alberta general election, Brown and former Edmonton mayor Joseph A. Clarke ran as labour candidates under the ILP in the Edmonton region.
 Although receiving strong support from farmers and workers, Brown and Clarke were unsuccessful in their electoral bids.
 Despite this electoral loss, Brown continued to speak on political matters and wrote for several labour orientated publications.
 In 1923, he founded his own short-lived labour newspaper, The Glow Worm, which published only three issues before folding due to financial difficulties.